 Glass cullet shall be declared as use of SM.
-The environmental impacts associated with processing glass cullet shall be included in A1.
+The environmental impacts associated with processing glass cullet shall be calculated using the upstream dataset prescribed in Annex 1 and included in A1.
 Transportation from the processing site to the asphalt plant shall be included in A2.
 Other processes, including collection and transportation of waste glass to the recovery facility, are part of the previous product system and shall not be included in A1 or A2.

 RAP shall be declared as use of SM.
-The environmental impacts associated with processing RAP for use in asphalt mixtures shall be included in A1.
+The environmental impacts associated with processing RAP for use in asphalt mixtures shall be calculated as prescribed in Section 7.2.1.1 and included in A1.
 Transportation from the central stockpiling or processing location to the plant shall be included in A2.
 Other processes, including removal of RAP from the previous pavement structure and transporting RAP from the milling or excavation jobsite to the central stockpiling or processing location, are part of the previous product system and shall not be included in A1 or A2.

 RAS shall be declared as use of SM.
-The environmental impacts associated with processing RAS for use in asphalt mixtures shall be included in A1.
+The environmental impacts associated with processing RAS for use in asphalt mixtures shall be shall be calculated as prescribed in Section 7.2.1.1 and included in A1.
 Transportation from the RAS processing site to the plant shall be included in A2.
 Other processes, including waste recovery (removal from the building demolition or renovation site) and transportation (from either the building demolition or renovation site or the shingle manufacturing site to the RAS processing site), are part of the previous product system and shall not be included in A1 or A2.